DeepLabCut/DLC-inferencespeed-benchmark/README.md

 ```python
 python run_dlclive_benchmark.py
 ```
-This will take some time!
+This will take some time, depending on your internet connection-- the videos are large to get stable values during benchmarking.

 3. Please make a pull request (i.e., add the resulting file to your forked repo under the `_data` folder, and create a new pull request!) or email us: admin@deeplabcut.org if you have any trouble!